grinsteindavid/ai-agent-code-analyzer/README.md

 ## Conclusion

-The Autonomous Code Analyzer demonstrates an effective architecture for AI-powered CLI tools.
+The AI Agent demonstrates an effective architecture for AI-powered CLI tools.
 By separating planning, execution, and summarization into distinct phases, it provides a structured approach to solving complex code analysis tasks.
 The use of tool abstractions allows for easy extension with new capabilities while maintaining a consistent interface for the AI to interact with.

 ## Example Output